ndevenish/Blender_ioEDM/EDM_Specification.md

       unsigned_int count
       char         data[count];

+And the character data is encoded in **windows-1251** encoding.
 Strings are particularly important in understanding one of the most common patterns in EDM files, the `named_type`:

     named_type :=
       string    typeName;